Bobby Witt Jr. Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- Berrios will start for the Blue Jays, his first of the season.
+- Kikuchi will take the mound to start for the Blue Jays, his first of the season.

-- The 28-year-old righty started and threw six innings when he last appeared on Monday, Oct.
-3 against the Baltimore Orioles.
+- In his last appearance on Wednesday, Oct.
+5, the 31-year-old left-hander, came out of the bullpen and went 1 2/3 scoreless innings against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.